Final Fantasy IX: Release

 Final Fantasy IX's release was delayed to avoid a simultaneous release with then-rival Enix's Dragon Quest VII.
-On October 7, 2000, a demo day for the North American version of Final Fantasy IX was held at the Metreon in San Francisco, California.
+On October 7, 2000, a demo day for the North American version of IX was held at the Metreon in San Francisco, California.
 The first American release of the game was also at the Metreon; limited-edition merchandise was included with the game and fans cosplayed as Final Fantasy characters in celebration of the release.
 In Canada, a production error left copies of Final Fantasy IX without an English version of the instruction manual, prompting Square to ship copies of the English manual to Canadian stores several days later.
 Square heavily promoted the game both before and after its release.
-Starting on March 6, 2000, Final Fantasy IX characters appeared in a line of computer-generated Coca-Cola commercials.
+Starting on March 6, 2000, the game's characters appeared in a line of computer-generated Coca-Cola commercials.
 Figurines of several characters were also used as prizes in Coca-Cola's marketing campaign.
 That same year, IGN awarded Final Fantasy dolls and figurines for prizes in several of their contests.

 Final Fantasy IX was released on Sony's Greatest Hits on June 30, 2003.

 Final Fantasy IX was also the benchmark of Square's interactive PlayOnline service.
 PlayOnline was initially developed to interface with Final Fantasy X but became a strategy site for IX when those plans fell through.
 Square designed the website to complement BradyGames' and Piggyback Interactive's official strategy guides for the game, where players who bought the print guide had access to "keywords" that they could search for on PlayOnline's site for extra tips and information.
 This design caused anger among buyers of the guide who felt cheated by the expensive print version's omissions.
 The blunder made GameSpys "Top 5 Dumbest Moments in Gaming" list, and Square dropped the idea for Final Fantasy X, which was under development at the time.

 Square Enix re-released the game as part of the Final Fantasy 25th Anniversary Ultimate Box Japanese package in December 2012.
 A remastered version was released for Android and iOS in February 2016.
-The remaster features HD movies and character models, an auto-save feature, seven different game boosters, including high speed and no encounter modes, and achievements.
+The remaster features HD movies and character models, an auto-save feature, seven different game boosters (cheats), including high speed and no encounter modes, and achievements.
 A port for Windows was released on April 14 the same year.
 In September 2017, the Windows port was released on PlayStation 4.
 It was also released on the Nintendo Switch, Xbox One, and Windows 10 in North America on February 13, 2019, and in other regions a day later.